AMSUCF/DissertationDesign/prospectus-presentation.md

 ## Q & A

-All students are expected to perform the role of the committee when asking questions:
+Assigned students are expected to perform the role of the committee when asking questions:
 - Think about challenges of scope, particularly given the limited time of a dissertation
 - Be considerate when raising sources, methods, and ideas from your own exerptise - everyone brings different backgrounds to their work
 - Remember to focus your questions on helping your peers clarify the projects they want to do, even if that's not the project you would do!

 ## Preparation Tips

-- Practice your presentation multiple times to stay within the 10-12 minute limit
+- Practice your presentation multiple times to stay within the 8-10 minute limit
 - Time each section to ensure proper balance (methodology should be longest)
 - Prepare for potential questions, especially about your research methods
 - Focus on clear, concise explanations rather than comprehensive coverage